Survival of our species

 Long-term thinking

-Long-term thinking is hugely important because the short term easy choice often has a negative impact in a longer time-frame.
-Long-term thinking helps to get some perspective on the bigger picture and sometimes to avoid much larger problems further in the future it is necessary to change behaviour and make decisions in the present that might feel tough.
+Long-term thinking is hugely important because the short-term easy choice often has a negative impact in a longer time-frame.
+Long-term thinking helps us see the bigger picture.
+Sometimes to avoid much larger problems further in the future it is necessary to change behaviour and make decisions in the present that might feel tough.

 There seems to be many reasons that society tends to have a short-termist attitude: